OpenConext-Attic/OpenConext-oidc/README.md

 the WAYF and ARP must be scoped for the requesting SP (and not OpenConext-OIDC).
 This works if OpenConext-OIDC is marked as a trusted proxy in SR and the signing certificate (e.g. sp.public.certificate) in added to the certData metadata field in SR.

+## SAML metadata

+The metadata is generated on the fly and is displayed on http://localhost:8080/saml/metadata